PhiChain/PHICoin/README.md

 We don't take any credit for the Develop of codes, barring the few changes I have made.
 All credit goes to the creator of LearnCoin and others references.

 ## Details
-CiupCoin (CPC) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
+PHICoin (PHC) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
  - 30 seconds block targets
  - 42 007 680 total coins